AngularWizards/ng2-mouse-select/README.md

 This library has following features:

-- `app-selectFrame` - component within which you can define selectable components with the help of `selectable` directives. (example down)
+- Adding user-specific class(es) to selected items.

-- allows filtering of selection based on configurable properties with the use of `ensureSame` input (so that only items with the same value(s) of these properties get selected).
+- Works well with other directives, i.e. drag&drop.

-- preserves selection till clicked away from the `selectable` items.
-If `clearOnUnselected` option is used, selection is also canceled when clicking on previously unselected `selectable` items.
+- Preserves selection till clicked away from the `selectable` items.

-- with the configuration of the `filter` you can determine on which elements will the directive be active, that is, on which elements can you start the selection
+  If `clearOnUnselected` option is used, selection is also canceled when clicking on previously unselected, but also `selectable` items.

-  (for instance, you can configure the selection to be active just on the app-selectFrame, or you can add `appAllowSelect` directive to every element on which you want the selection to be active).
+- With the configuration of the `filter` you can determine on which elements will the directive be active, that is, on which elements will the selection be started.
+(Useful for enabling other directives on items that need other behaviour, like drag&drop).

-   With this you can enable other directives on these elements (i.e. drag-n-drop).
+- As of version 0.4, <a href="#scoping">scoping</a> is supported.
+In this case, only items with the scope of the first selected items get in the selection.

-- setting a `selectable` directive to a component inside the `app-selectFrame` enables you to define data which will be returned from the component after the selection (via the 'select' input).
+- Able to ensure sameness.
+If `ensureSame` is used, only items with the same properties and corresponding values as those from the first selected item get in the selection.

-  As of version 0.4, <a href="#scoping">scoping</a> is supported.
+- Able to change color of the selector frame dynamically.

 ## Installation